-- Satisfactory academic progress is defined as mastery of at least 85% of assigned program competencies and a minimum average grade of C for the nine-week grading period term.
-Academic progress will be reviewed by the VA Certifying Official at the end of each nine week grading period. - A VA student who does not maintain satisfactory academic progress for a nine week grading period will be placed on academic probation for the next nine week term.
-If the VA student's academic progress is unsatisfactory at the end of the period of probation, the student's VA educational benefits will be terminated. - The DVA will be notified by the school's VA Certifying Official if the veteran is placed on academic probation. - The DVA will be notified by the school's VA Certifying Office if the veteran does not maintain satisfactory academic progress during the period of probation. - Attendance reports must be submitted monthly to LTC's VA Certifying Official. - Students must attend classes regularly, and attendance will be recorded and maintained by the school.
-Veterans must complete at least 85% of the scheduled program hours within a calendar month.
-The student may submit a written request for an appeal if extenuating circumstances result in absences exceeding 15% of program hours within a calendar month.
-Extenuating circumstances include: death of immediate family member, jury duty, active military service, etc. Documentation supporting absences must be given to the VA Certifying Official with your monthly attendance calendar.
-All absences, including extenuating circumstances, are considered unexcused unless otherwise documented. - The student's attendance record will be retained in the veteran's file for USDVA and SAA audit purposes. - 8.
-If a VA student's attendance is determined to be unsatisfactory, he/she will be placed on probation for the following calendar month.
-If attendance is satisfactory during that time, student will no longer be on probation and benefits will remain active.
-If student's
+Satisfactory academic progress is defined as mastery of at least 85% of assigned program competencies and a minimum average grade of C for the nine-week period.
+Academic

-- attendance is unsatisfactory at the end of the period of probation, VA benefits will be terminated.
-VA student is allowed ONE probationary period per term. - DVA will be notified by the school's VA Certifying Official if a student's attendance is unsatisfactory at the end of the probation period and VA benefits will be terminated.
+- progress will be reviewed by the VA Certifying Official at the end of each nine week period. - If the VA student's academic progress is determined to be unsatisfactory, the student's VA educational benefits will be terminated for a minimum of one nine-week period.
+Students not meeting SAP will have the option to appeal pending circumstances and frequency. - The DVA will be notified by the school's VA Certifying Office if the veteran does not maintain satisfactory academic progress. - 4.
+Attendance reports must be submitted monthly to LTC's VA Certifying Official. - 5.
+Students must attend classes regularly, and attendance will be recorded and maintained by the school.
+Veterans must complete at least 90% of the scheduled program hours within a calendar month.
+The student may submit a written request for an appeal if extenuating circumstances result in absences exceeding 10% of program hours within a calendar month.
+Extenuating circumstances include: death of an immediate family member, jury duty, active military service, etc. All absences, including extenuating circumstances, are considered unexcused unless otherwise documented. - The student's attendance record will be retained in the veteran's file for USDVA and SAA audit purposes. - 7.
+If a VA student's attendance is determined to be unsatisfactory, he/she will be placed on probation, if available, for the following calendar month.
+If attendance is satisfactory during that time, students will no longer be on probation and benefits will remain active.
+If a student's attendance is unsatisfactory at the end of the period of probation, VA benefits will be terminated.
+VA students are allowed ONE month unsatisfactory attendance that results in a probationary period per term. - 8.
 Satisfactory attendance is defined as compliance with existing school attendance policy and the VA attendance policy.
 Programs requiring state licensure for certification have higher minimum standards for satisfactory attendance, and those standards are listed in the program's Master Plan for Instruction which is given to each student.
 Students must maintain the higher standard in such cases.
-It is the student's responsibility to adhere to both attendance policies in order to continue the educational program and receive monetary VA benefits. - The DVA will be notified by the school's VA Certifying Official if the veteran does not maintain satisfactory attendance. - 11.
-Lake Technical College will return any unearned VA funds on a proportional basis through at least the 60% portion of the period for which the funds were provided.
-TA funds are earned proportionally during an enrollment period, with unearned funds returned based upon when a student stops attending.
+It is the student's responsibility to adhere to both attendance policies in order to continue the educational program and receive monetary VA benefits. - 9.
+The DVA will be notified by the school's VA Certifying Official if the veteran does not maintain satisfactory attendance and benefits must be terminated.